 Heating oil is a distillate fuel sold mainly for use in boilers, furnaces, and water heaters.
-The United States has two main sources of heating oil:
+The United States has two primary sources of heating oil:

-In recent years, some heating oil suppliers have begun offering heating oil blends of petroleum distillate and biomass-based diesel fuels (biodiesel and renewable diesel fuel) to consumers.
-This blended heating oil is generally 5% biodiesel by volume.
+In recent years, some heating oil suppliers have begun offering heating oil blends of petroleum distillate and biofuels to consumers.
+This blended heating oil is generally 5% biofuel by volume.